team-vision2020/final-update-md/main.md

 TODO: Add missing image
 -->

+Because the architecture presented in the paper treats only 32x32x3 images while our dataset and input consisted of larger images, we developed our own routines to divide our input image into separate 32x32x3 images.
+During prediction time, a voting scheme is used to based on the prediction output from each 32x32x3 subpatch

-Because the architecture presented in the paper treats only 32x32x3 images, we had to adapt our app More specifically, we follow the approach stated in the first paper which detailed 2 convolutional layers followed by two fully connected layers into the output layer.
+More specifically, we follow the approach stated in the first paper which detailed 2 convolutional layers followed by two fully connected layers into the output layer.
 The final output layer is a softmax layer and outputs a probability vector of filter applied to the image.
 Our current network's input size is only $32 \times 32 \times 3$ and are trained using images of these size.
 For images larger than the network input size of $32 \times 32 \times 3$, we subdivide the source image into separate patches and perform voting based on the classification for each subpatch.

 We implemented the neural network using the Keras[^Keras] API, and the TensorFlow backend.